fchastanet/bash-tools-framework/CompileCommand.md

     different interfaces.
 - as a corollary using IMPLEMENT with twice the same file, will have no effect.

-We will see later on, how to do a kind of "abstract class" that can be seen more as prototyping.

 **Example:** we want to create a script that will help people to install linux softwares easily with dependency management.

-We declare a Help interface in the file `src/InstallScripts/HelpInterface.sh`:
+We declare a Help interface in the file `src/InstallScripts/HelpInterface.sh` which defines 2 functions that have to be implemented if a script uses the `IMPLEMENT` directive:

 ```bash
 #!/usr/bin/env bash